tribblix/build/patches/openjdk24/README.txt

 JDK 24 now that jdk23 has been branched off.

+24.0.1

+Minor patch noise.

 Cleanup: Remove more Studio-specific flags, still present in DTrace.
-This doesn't make DTrace build, but is one prroblem less.
+This doesn't make DTrace build, but is one problem less.

 Cleanup: Remove the use of lp rather than lpr; all supported systems can or even should be using CUPS rather than legacy lp.